colinbatchelor/gdbank/readme.md

 --
 Tools require Python 2.

+* `acainn.py` is the main code in this.
+It currently contains:
+** a lemmatizer for verbs
+* `test_acainn.py` contains unit tests.
-`mendxml.py` fixes the output of OpenCCG's ccg2xml.
+* `mendxml.py` fixes the output of OpenCCG's ccg2xml.
-`prepareARCOSG.py` takes a local installation of the Annotated Reference Corpus of Scottish Gaelic (ARCOSG), replaces spaces within tokens with underscores and puts the results in `arcosg.pkl`.
+* `prepareARCOSG.py` takes a local installation of the Annotated Reference Corpus of Scottish Gaelic (ARCOSG), replaces spaces within tokens with underscores and puts the results in `arcosg.pkl`.

 You can acquire ARCOSG itself from http://datashare.is.ed.ac.uk/handle/10283/2011